osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/Slurm_to_HTCondor.md

 # Introduction

 [Slurm](https://slurm.schedmd.com/documentation.html) is one of the most popular workload manager for high performance computing (HPC) system while HTCondor is the scheduler program developed for high throughput computing (HTC) environment.
-Both being part of the scheduler/workload manager program, they do have some similarities.
+Both being implementations of scheduler/workload managers, they do have some similarities.
 For both program the user needs to specify the computing resources required for a job but the syntaxes used for this purposes are different

 # Common Diffences between Slurm and HTCondor